cygni/cygni-competence-7-databases/couchdb/README.md

 - Add a new field: `"name": "Ramones"`

 Note the updated *_rev* field.
-Go ahead and add some albums to the document as well.
+Go ahead and add some albums to the document as well:

-- Add a new albums field:
 ```
 "albums": [
     {